Contact information

 What are the best budget headphones under $100?

-Do cheap headphones sound bad?
+Do cheap headphones sound bad compared to expensive models?

-Is ANC worth it at this price?
+Is ANC worth it at budget prices?

-Wired or wireless for sound quality?
+Should I choose wired or wireless for sound quality?

-How long should budget headphones last?
+How long should budget headphones last with regular use?

 Leave a Reply